symbolicns3/symbolicns3.github.io/index.md

 # Symbolic ns-3

-This project develops sym-ns-3 for efficient exhaustive testing, where we need to exhaustively test a network protocol, a network application, or a network, for all possible cases.
-Exhaustive testing is useful if we need evaluate all possible performance, find the worst-case performance, or detect bugs of a protocol/application/network.
+This project develops sym-ns-3 for efficient exhaustive testing, where we need to exhaustively test a network protocol or a network application, for all possible cases.
+Exhaustive testing is useful if we need evaluate all possible performance, find the worst-case performance, or detect bugs of a network protocol or application.

 # Motivation